Building the future

-Protein for People is a non-profit society started in 2006 by unions and the United Way who saw a way to make a real difference in our communities.
+The Union Protein Project is a non-profit society started in 2006 by unions and the United Way who saw a way to make a real difference in our communities.

-Protein for People member unions are also engaged in actions aimed at “eliminating the need for food banks through good jobs”.
-Protein for People Community Forums make information available to food bank clients to help them address their own concerns about government economic and social policy, education , labour standards, housing and health.
+The Union Protein Project member unions are also engaged in actions aimed at “eliminating the need for food banks through good jobs”.
+The Union Protein Project Community Forums make information available to food bank clients to help them address their own concerns about government economic and social policy, education , labour standards, housing and health.

 Labour’s first slogan has always been; “What We Desire For Ourselves We Want For All”.
 Our dream is for no family to need a food bank.
 But until that time we will assist those who are vulnerable.